Redminton/Redminton/README.md

 - 👋 Hi, I’m @Redminton
-- 🌱 I’m currently learning HTML-CSS, JS (Node.js as well), C, SQL and PHP.
+- 🌱 I’m currently learning HTML-CSS, JS, C, SQL and PHP.
 - 📫 How to reach me @redminton7 in all social medias
+- redminton.github.io for my curriculum.
+- redminton.cloud for my WIP project.

 <!---
 Redminton/Redminton is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.